10-3-pursuit/lab-app-planning/README.md

 #### In 1-3 sentences describe your application.

 > My app ...
+I'm planning to develop a small pet adoption web application that begins with a homepage.
+This homepage will provide a gateway to a second page where users can easily search for pets based on various categories, including age ranges, types, and other search catagories, making the pet adoption process more easy to use and user-friendly.
+This project aims to simplify the adoption process and help pets find their forever homes.

 #### What is the name of your application?

 > APP NAME
+PetLink HomeFinder:

 #### Create a minimum of 10 user stories.
 Make sure to use the format: